Descargar Recursos en Español y ver STEM en las bibliotecas

 Oregon's Regional STEM Hubs are coming together to bring engaging, hands-on science and engineering learning ideas to K-6 educators across the state!
 Using simple, easy to find materials, each "Bite" can be done at home, in a classroom, or in a program space.
-New Bites will be added to the website monthly through 2021.
+Go to STEM Bites

 Marine Educators in Oregon and around the nation are providing resources on their websites that will help families looking for marine science learning activities.
 Many of these resources are growing daily!